MushroomObserver/mushroom-observer-mobile/README.md

 ## Development

-- Run `npx react-native start` to start the build server
+- Run `npm start` to start the build server
-- In another terminal instance, run `npx react-native run-android` to start the app on an Android emulator or run `npx react-native run-ios` to start the app in an iOS simulator
+- In another terminal instance, run `npm run android-dev` to start the app on an Android emulator or run `npm run ios-dev` to start the app in an iOS simulator
 - Changes should be reflected after a file save

 ## Reference Material